 Flooding at this location can recede relatively quickly, depending on conditions.
 If you are planning to share still images (screenshots) from this webcam on media/social media platforms, please be responsible about encouraging viewers to check for the latest information.

-Note: if an error message displays, try refreshing your screen.
+Note: When viewing on a smartphone, rotate the phone to landscape to see the water level marker.
+If an error message displays, try refreshing your screen.

 If you are continually checking the webcam, you may need to close the webcam, refresh this page and then re-open the webcam to get the latest image.

 No night-time photos

 The camera is not equipped to take photos at night.
 Therefore no photos will be available during the hours of darkness.

 The camera is looking at the Kaeo River.
 The river flows away from the camera towards SH10.